camoo/enkap-woocommerce-gateway/readme.txt

 = How to get my access keys? =
 All you need is just to [create an account](https://enkap.cm/) and then ask our team for consumer key pairs.

-= Can I receive cash payment ? =
+= Can I receive a cash payment? =
-Yes! you can receive SmobilPay cash, if your buyer has an account with Smobilpay.
+Yes!
+You can receive SmobilPay cash if your buyer has an account with Smobilpay.

 = What is the cost for the gateway plugin? =
 This plugin is a FREE download.

 == Installation ==
 = Installation =
-1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
+1. In your WordPress Dashboard, go to "Plugins" -> "Add Plugin."
-2. Search for "SmobilPay".
+2. Search for "SmobilPay."
 3. Install the plugin by pressing the "Install" button.
 4. Activate the plugin by pressing the "Activate" button.
 5. Open the settings page for WooCommerce and click the "Payments" tab.
-6. Click on the line for "SmobilPay for e-commerce Payment".
+6. Click on the line for "SmobilPay for e-commerce Payment."
 7. Configure your SmobilPay for e-commerce Gateway settings.

 More details can be found on the [documentation website](https://support.enkap.cm)